defo-project/ech-dev-utils/README.md

     cp echconfig,pem echkeydir/echconfig.pem.ech
 ```

-That's a bit convoluted, sorry;-) I'm also not entirely sure it's done fully
+That's a bit convoluted, sorry;-) We're also not entirely sure it's done fully
-consistently for all servers, but if not, I'll fix it as I get the stuff below
+consistently for all servers, but if not, we'll fix it.
-working.

 ### ECH for browsers is currently unreliable for ports other than 443